Sean Murphy Player Props: Braves vs. Nationals

 Nationals Pitching Rankings (2022)

-- The pitching staff for the Nationals had a collective 7.8 K/9 last season, which ranked 23rd in MLB.

-- The Nationals had the 29th-ranked team ERA across all MLB pitching staffs (5.01).
+- The Nationals had the 29th-ranked team ERA across all league pitching staffs (5.01).

 © 2023 Data Skrive.
 All rights reserved.